AmaiKinono/puni/README.md

   Here we are talking about the built-in `forward/backward-sexp` commands, not `puni-forward/backward-sexp`.
-When `puni-mode` is enabled, `C-M-f` and `C-M-b` are bind to the latter ones.
+When `puni-mode` is enabled, `C-M-f` and `C-M-b` are bound to the latter ones.

 - Now, if you think there's any hope that it can be solved, post an issue with the investigations you've made.